Moving From Stressed to Aligned: Why I Rebranded and Changed Everything

 The old brand wasn’t built to hold the scale of what we were doing.
 This rebrand gave me the chance to step into the future with a brand identity that feels true, elevated, and aligned.

-• The Name – KH Home Design became House of Savoy Studio, a reflection of my heritage and the European influences that inspire my work.
+• The Name – KH Home Design became House of Savoy, a reflection of my heritage and the European influences that inspire my work.
 It’s a name that carries history, depth, and identity.

 • The Visual Identity – A new logo, typography, and color palette that feel luxurious yet approachable.
 Think “quiet confidence” rather than flash.